Combatting the emerald ash borer

-The emerald ash borer beetle has infested many ash trees on the Island of Montreal, and this includes several in Montreal West.
-If left untreated, infested ash die within five years.
-To combat this infestation, all our public ash trees have been inoculated with TreeAzin.
-You may have seen the blue markings at the base of certain street trees, indicating that they are included in the program.
-But until now our vaccination program covered only public trees, not the ones on private land (some over 70 years old).
-Trees on private property have not been identified or inoculated.
-So to further combat this deadly infestation, Council has decided to take the next step and help residents to get their own ash vaccinated.
+The emerald ash borer beetle has infested many ash trees on the Island of Montreal, including several in Montreal West.
+If left untreated, infested Ash trees die within five years.
+To combat this infestation, all our public Ash trees have been inoculated with a vaccine called TreeAzin.
+You may have seen the blue markings at the base of certain street trees; this indicates that they have been included in the program.
+Our vaccination program, however, has only covered public trees, not those found on private land.

 Why are we doing this?

 - Leaving private Ash trees untreated threatens all Ash trees in the area